zzzprojects/learnentityframeworkcore5.com/database-providers/cosmos.md

 * In your code, you specify which entities are included in the data model.
 * You can also customize certain Entity Framework behaviors.

-So, let's add a new `BookStore` class which will inherit the `DbContext` class.
+So, let's add a new `BookStore` class, which will inherit the `DbContext` class.

 ```csharp
 public class BookStore : DbContext